omise/omise-dotnet/README.md

 * Latest [Mono Runtime](http://www.mono-project.com)
 * [Xamarin Studio](https://xamarin.com/studio)

 Additionally a `Makefile` is provided for development on *nix systems.
+The `nuget` command is also required on both systems if you plan to create a package.
+Uses `make CONFIG=Release clean package` to build a full package from scratch.